Mexico National Football Team

 - Best World Cup result: Quarter-finals in 1970 and 1986

 Mexico are likely to keep an energetic front line around a stable midfield anchor.
 Their strongest version comes when Alvarez protects the center and the attack gets early service rather than playing too slowly around the block.
-Fans can follow the evolving shape through dedicated fixture pages and updated group standings.
+Supporters can follow the evolving shape through dedicated fixture pages and updated group standings.

 | GK | Luis Malagon |